DiscoBBQ/MeTube/technical_report.md

 The database tables were exclusively created and updated using Migrations.
 This allows developers to write simple scripts to modify the database.
 These scripts are checked into source control.
 This ensures the scripts are run in the correct order (since each script is timestamped), and that the changes made to the database are easily traceable.
 Furthermore, migrations can usually be "rolled back", giving developers the ability to "undo" changes to the database.
 You can read more about Migrations in [Laravel's Documentation](http://laravel.com/docs/migrations).
 The migration scripts used hand-written queries.

-Finally, the code was manintained using the Git version control system.
+Finally, the code was maintained using the Git version control system.
 The repository was hosted on GitHub, and [dploy.io](http://dploy.io) was used to automatically deploy the application from the GitHub repository.

 ### Additional dependencies